FancySoftware-DE/openmap-trier/README.md

 - Find all fancy Rings...
 - Solve the million coin question...

 You can link rooms, maps, servers.
+Maps can run on different server as the jitsi instances.
 Plan: The target is to build our beautiful city of trier.
 Karten selber gestalten und verlinken möglich.

 To understand how to help to build the world, follow the tutorial at [https://workadventu.re/map-building] (https://workadventu.re/map-building).

+Problems:
+- Use own tiles/sprites problem
+- Text Popups dosn't work
+- Silent zone dont work

-To-To: Selfhosting
+To-To: Self-Hosting server
-Needed: a docker hero
+- Needed: a docker hero